duylongpro99/this2that/docs/tasks/items/T028-support-nested-overrides.md

 - Goal is documented, implemented, or planned with clear owner and status.
 - Outputs are linked back to the backlog with evidence (code, tests, docs, or decisions).
 ## Tracking
-- Status: TODO
+- Status: Done
-- Owner: Unassigned
+- Owner: codex
+- Claimed: 2025-12-21
+- Completed: 2025-12-21
 - Target Milestone: TBD
-- Links: N/A
+- Links:
+  - src/registry/detection.py
+  - tests/registry/test_detection.py

+## Summary
+- Added match depth metadata to capture nested override layering and verify it in tests.